devRawnie/B.sc-Computer-Science-Practicals/README.md

 # B.sc-Computer-Science-Practicals
-This repository is meant to have all the practical programs semester wise.
+This repository contains all the practical programs semester wise.